vgade-invn/ardupilot/README.md

 This is the BetaCopter fork of the ArduPilot project.

 I use it for developing new features, mainly related to the [STorM32 gimbal controller](http://www.olliw.eu/2013/storm32bgc/) and the [Uavcan for Hobbyist](http://www.olliw.eu/2017/uavcan-for-hobbyists/) projects.
-I generally try to make all additions in BetaCopter in a "least-intrusive" way, meaning that e.g. features can be disabled/enabled, and when disabled have no effect, also no side effects.
-This is to help ensuring that the core ArduPilot behavior is not negatively impacted in any way.
-BetaCopter is ArduPilot, with some extensions.

 ## Acknowledgements and License ##